xactuary/PyPoll-Python-Challenge/README.md

 The Colorado election committee has requested additional information on top of the recent analysis completed for them in regards to the election audit.
 The board committee would now also like to determine the following:
 1. The voter turnout for each county
-2.  the percentage of votes from each county out of the total count
+2. The percentage of votes from each county out of the total count
 3. The county with the highest turn out

 The challenge is to use Python on the provided Election_results.csv file to calculate the desired statistics and print out the results to the terminal as well as in a text file that can be provided to the election committee.